Under the flawless pearly beauty of String of Pearls, don’t forget their toxicity to pets, including cats.

 Depending on the immediate action for treatment and quantity of consumption, your cat is most likely to recover within the first 18 hours.

-Let your cats rest in a quiet, peaceful place after giving them veterinary treatment.
+After giving them veterinary treatment, let your cats rest in a quiet, peaceful place.

 You can continue feeding them with soft, simple diets filled with enough liquid.
 Else you can follow the advice from a veterinarian.